Announcing Safety Multipliers

 Key Insights from Safe System Success Stories

-May 18, 2026 • 2 minute read
+June 24, 2026 • 2 minute read

 Two collections of Safe System case studies are landing this summer.
 The Insurance Institute for Highway Safety, in partnership with the University of North Carolina Highway Safety Research Center, the Institute of Transportation Engineers, the Vision Zero Network, SafeTREC at UC Berkeley, and Fehr & Peers as a co-sponsor, will release a compendium of Safe System case studies at the ITE International Conference in Detroit.
-A second collection appears in the NCHRP 08-171 Safe System Institutionalization Toolkit, releasing in June.
+A second collection appears in the NCHRP 08-171 Safe System Institutionalization Toolkit, releasing in June (now available here).
 Both efforts trace projects that have measurably reduced crash injury risk through the three levers of the Safe System Approach: exposure, severity, and likelihood.

 Working on these case studies clarified something we have been seeing in our own projects for a while.
 The cases that produced the most durable safety gains were not the ones that pulled the hardest on a single lever.
 They were the ones where an intervention package pulled all three at once, with each component making the others work harder.